tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sat Sep 08 2007

-Lucas Becker (a 37-year-old White wealthy college graduate) entered a church, ready to deliver a speech to religious people.
+Lucas Becker (a 37-year-old white wealthy college graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Lucas Becker meditated to relieve stress and to calm his nerves.

 Lucas Becker used practical experience and common sense to make the claim that the universe is controlled by a magical force called 'Karma'.
 Lucas Becker argued that Karma was a personal, physical being that humans can relate to and communicate with.